cmyslewski/dl_apex_ProcessDdpParameters/readme.md

 # ProcessDdps Samples

-The following sample collections demonstrates how to provide a user experiance for generating documents.
+The following sample collections demonstrates how to provide a user experience for generating documents.

 ## Samples